apua/colorprint/README.rst

   :A: Definition parser follows three rules below:

       - The separator of a definition is semicolons and equal sign, but you can also use space, comma, vertical bar, and hyphen.

       - There should be colons between definitions in one line defining way.

       - The color name has to be lowercase, start with character, and contain only character/digit/underscore.

       Thus it should be easy to write and debug.

       When user takes both ways to define custom color names, "single file" will win, and we will warn user.
-      After warning, one can use `Colorprint` command-line tool to merge or remove configurations.
+      After warning, one can use `colorprint` command to merge or remove configurations.

 - :Q: I want to transfrom the color name defining way.